River of Light artworks

 We recommend using Chrome, Firefox, Edge, or Safari.

 Welcome to the enchanting River of Light, a dazzling spectacle that illuminates Liverpool's waterfront.
 Join us for an unforgettable night of mesmerizing light displays.
-Enjoy magic on the Mersey River as it comes alive, creating an unforgettable experience that will leave you in awe.
-Explore our FAQs to plan your visit – from event dates to parking and accessibility
+Enjoy magic on the Mersey as it comes alive, creating an unforgettable experience that will leave you in awe.
+Explore our FAQs to plan your visit – from event dates to parking and accessibility.

-There will be 12 artworks
+There will be 10 artworks for you to enjoy in total.

 Yes.
 Each year River of Light features different pieces.
 Some are from the same artists but no works are repeated.